 Are you the owner of a 2015-2019 Golf GTI (w/ the EA888 Rev3 engine) that has experienced a coolant leak?
 Or do you fear your vehicle has manifested or later will manifest the defect, but have no way to verify its existence?

 If so, we would like to speak with you.
-Please complete the contact form on this page, send us an email to firstname.lastname@example.org, or call us at (202) 470-3520.
+Please complete the questionnaire below, send us an email to firstname.lastname@example.org, or call us at (202) 470-3520.

 Committed to Consumer Protection

 The lawyers at Migliaccio & Rathod LLP have years of experience in class action litigation against large corporations, including in cases involving defective products.
 More information about our current cases and investigations is available on our blog.